What the study found

 Key points

-- The abstract says these expressions make sense against a background of non-religious talk and observation.
+- The paper says these expressions make sense against a background of non-religious talk and observation.

-- The authors present philosophy and religion as meeting in the search for words that regain depth.
+- The authors link philosophy and religion through the recovery of words that speak for us.

 Disclosure